esp-rs/rust-build/README.md

 ### Linux and macOS

-Following instructions are specific for ESP32 and ESP32-S series based on Xtensa architecture.
+The following instructions are specific for the ESP32 and ESP32-S series based on Xtensa architecture.

 Instructions for ESP-C series based on RISC-V architecture are described in [RISC-V section](#riscv-installation).